nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Re-launch the app by double-clicking the jar file<br>
        Expected: The most recent window size and location is retained

+### Populating anime list for testing

+The app is initially populated with some sample data, based on real life animes.
+You can test the app either using the sample data, or add some more entries.

+1. Removing all data

+    1. List all animes using the `list` command

+    2. Clear all animes using the `clear` command

+    3. Confirm the `clear` command

+2. Reset data to initial sample data

+    1. Close all windows of the app

+    2. Delete the data/anilist.json file

+    3. Open AniList again, the app should now be populated with sample data.
+Note that no data file will be created until at least one command has been executed

+3. Adding additional animes for testing

+    1. Use the `add` command to add more entries, for more details on how to use the `add` command, refer to our user guide

+4. Editing the data file

+    We strongly advise against this due to the possible complications.

+    The data file is located at the specified location inside preferences.json, under the attribute `animeListFilePath`.
+    Note that if the file becomes corrupted due to incorrect formatting or invalid parameter values, no data will be loaded into the app.

 ### Deleting an anime